jfreboud/neko/README.md

 `--device`: the device used to run the models (eg: mps, cuda). \
 `--model`: the model config to run.

-The command will encode the style of the input ECGs and then decode the style in order to generate an ECG.
+The command will encode the style
+(we will talk about it in the [investigation paragraph](#investigation)) of the input ECGs and then decode the style in order to generate a new ECG.
 Ideally the generated ECG should be the same as the original one, more on that [later](#generation-from-style).